josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** Good luck Valentina.
 Rage, rage against the dying of the light.

-**Valentina Nikolai**: Today, we will be victorious, or die fighting to the last man.
+**Valentina Nikolai**: Today, we will be victorious, or die fighting to the last.

 ## Level 8 Prelude

 **Rosa Dietrich:** There's no sign of Nikolai!
 Hostiles incoming!

-**Ruby Patton:** Valentina.
-No.
+**Ruby Patton:** Valentina ...
+No. Not you too...

-**Dojeer:** You are not prepared for what you have seen, and what you will see.
+**Dojeer:** You are not prepared for what you have seen and what you will see.
 As time begins and as time ends, you will understand your death.

 ## Level 8 Mission